Dark Skies Festival

-We're excited to celebrate this with our second Dark Skies Festival, teaming up with the Yorkshire Dales once again and in 2018, events and activities will be spread over two weeks!
+We're excited to celebrate this with our third Dark Skies Festival, teaming up with the Yorkshire Dales once again and in 2018, events and activities will be spread over two weeks!

 From Moors to Dales, come and join in our star-filled festival of fun, with events and activities suitable for all ages!
 Our Festival is all about discovering, learning and enjoying the dark and the stars you can see as a result.
 This could mean getting out for an activity such as cycling, walking, or running at night, attending a stargazing party, or taking part in a daytime event, learning more about star constellations or making a rocket.

-- A state-of-the-art, multimedia, indoor planetarium pop up in Danby experience a 360 degree journey through the stars inside this inflatable dome!
+- A state-of-the-art, multimedia, indoor planetarium pop-up experience, a 360 degree journey through the stars inside this inflatable dome!